-Visual Art Design (1180) One Credit, Block Grades 9, 10, 11, 12 Learn basic design skills through hands on artwork and computer based graphics.
+Visual Art Design (1180)

+Learn basic design skills through hands on artwork and computer based graphics.
 You may use programs such as Inkscape, Google Drawling, and Adobe Photoshop and Illustrator to create vector images and product designs.

+Printmaking (1190)

-Printmaking (1190) One Credit, Block Grades 9, 10, 11, 12 Learn basic printmaking techniques including; intaglio, collagraphs, foam block, linoleum block, monotypes, etching, and screen printing on coaster and t-shirts.
+Learn basic printmaking techniques including; intaglio, collagraphs, foam block, linoleum block, monotypes, wood block, monotypes, etching, and screen printing on coaster and t-shirts.
 You will be able to create multiple copies of the same image through these processes.

-Portfolio Art/Studio Art(1195)Half Credit, Half BlockGrades 11, 12Prerequisite: Must have completed a minimum of 3 other art courses prior to being enrolled.Studio Art is designed for upperclassmen who are interested in pursuing art beyond the high school level.It will address preparing and refining artwork for portfolio presentation and how to preserve and protectart.
-Students will create, select, respond to , and present work that clearly reflects newly obtainedtechnical skills, increasing conceptual thinking and is a reflection of their personal interests.
+Prerequisite: Must have completed a minimum of 3 other art courses prior to being enrolled & teacher approval.

+Portfolio Art is designed for upperclassmen who are interested in pursuing an art career beyond the high school level.
+It will address preparing and refining artwork for portfolio presentation and how to preserve and protect art.
+Students will create, select, respond to, and present work that clearly reflects newly obtained technical skills, increasing conceptual thinking and is a reflection of their personal interests.